The Donnelly Verandah Residencies

 The Donnelly Verandah Residencies provide an opportunity for artists to immerse themselves in the unique Karri Forest at Donnelly River where imposing old-growth Karri-stands dominate a 1950s mill town.
 Artists undertake a residency for just over a week allowing them time to develop ideas, grow their art practice or create new work.
 They stay in one of the 35 cottages in the village with the intention that the forest surroundings will provide a ground for creativity and artistic development.

-A Perth-based exhibition of works produced by this year’s artists in residence will be held at Earlywork in South Fremantle on 15-24 September, 2023.
-Please check back for updates and more information.
+Perth-based exhibition: selected works produced by this year’s artists in residence will be held at Earlywork in South Fremantle from 17-30 November 2025

 For accommodation bookings contact